devtron-labs/devtron/docs/setup/install.md

 ```

 Once installation process is complete, above command will print `Applied`
-It may take around 30 mins for installation to complete.
+It may take around 30 minutes for installation to complete.

 ### Access devtron dashboard